knr-at-iaac/cultivation-furniture-0.0.1/README.md

 ![image: glass cutting](glassCUTTA.JPEG)

-... heating the cut.. (for example by
+... heating the cut.. (for example by dipping some string into acetone and setting it on fire.

 ![image: heat the cut](burninAcetoneGlass.JPEG)

-and plunging it into ice-cold water.
+and then plunging it into ice-cold water (didn't take a picture of that).

 The second problem is how to connect the two wooden triangles.
 After rejecting initial ideas of connecting them with rigid materials as well as of connecting everything to a central 3D printed part (creating a fragile single point of failure), I opted for connecting them with string using the following knot: